Interviews with children.

 > READ: 71; 72; 73; 84; Scenario (more); Scenario-Based Design; Role Playing [video]

-> ACTIVITY: draft a scenario, ex.1; video record your role-play based on the scenario: upload a Word doc recording [a] your scenario, [b] the Vimeo/YouTube URL for the role play video (ex.1, 2), [c] three meaningful changes you will make to your design informed by your role playing, [d] a photo of the prototype informed by these changes.
+> ACTIVITY: draft a scenario, ex.1; video record your role-play based on the scenario: upload: [a] a Word doc with your scenario and a Vimeo/YouTube URL for the role play video (ex.1, 2), [b] a What did I learn? form, [c] a photo of the prototype informed by these changes.

 > READ: 23; 97; 67; 83.

 > ACTIVITY: generate a survey focused on user response to design alternatives.
 Your survey should include 8 Likert-scale questions and 2 open-response questions.
-Use Google Forms (help) to generate the survey questions.
+At least one Likert-scale question must be posited in the negative as considered in class.
+Use Google Forms (help) for your survey.
+Upload your survey for review at our next class.

 > READ: Surveys; Tool to calculate sample size; Qualtrics.

-> IN-CLASS: we will review your survey questions (not the survey results).
+> IN-CLASS: review selected students' survey questions (not yet the survey results).

 > READ: 13; 46; 87; Think Aloud; Methods Compared.